pytask-dev/pytask/docs/roadmap.rst

 * Julia based on `pyjulia <https://github.com/JuliaPy/pyjulia>`_.

 These two examples can make use of the APIs which are provided for Python.
-Thus, it is not strictly necessary to immediately write a plug-in for them :).
+Thus, it is not strictly necessary to immediately write a plugin for them :).
 It would be extremely useful if debugging would work seamlessly - a debug statement in a Julia script trickles down to Python, etc..